Sunday, June 30, 2024

 Here we are at the end of June.
 And, as always it has been quite a month that is now behind us.

-As always, there is a lot going on behind the scenes.
+I don't think I even have to say that there is a lot going on behind the scenes.
 But for this post, I'll focus on what's at the top of our pile for the month of June, that at the moment is Noodle.

 He's had several vet appointment over the last few weeks.
 We've had x-rays and an ultrasound done to assess his leg to help decide a direction.